Job Title: Head of Programming I- Senegal, The Gambia & Guinea Bissau

 - Master’s Degree in International Development, International Relations or relevant field.

-- Minimum of five years’ work experience in a program management position with progressive responsibilities for an international NGO, including at least three years with middle/senior management experience.
+- Minimum of five years of relevant field-based program management, at least three years of middle/senior management experience.

-- Strong experience in project grants management for large and complex projects, including project design, budget preparation, expenditure tracking, monitoring and evaluation, reporting, etc., for projects funded by multiple public donors, including USAID.
+- Experience in project grants management, including project design, budget preparation, expenditure tracking, monitoring and evaluation, reporting, etc., preferably for projects funded by multiple public donors, including USAID.

-- Substantial experience with successful business development activities capturing significant public and private donor funding.
+- Experience with successful business development activities capturing public and/or private donor funding.